 - 1. Disabled young people and adults are less likely to participate each week.
 Time spent being active is comparable between disabled and non-disabled tamariki, however, the gap broadens over their lifespan. - 2.
 Disabled young people are more likely to want to increase their participation compared with non-disabled.
-This pattern is reversed for adults, where disabled adults are less likely to want to increase their participation. - 3.
+There is no significant difference in desire to increase participation between disabled and non-disabled adults. - 3.
 Disabled young people and adults are more likely to have 'too tired', 'a lack of motivation' and 'a lack of fitness' as barriers to increasing their participation.